-The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
-Underlying assets to derivative instruments may constitute or be related to
+The fund may use derivative instruments (including OTC derivatives) for the purpose of maintaining the fund's investment focus.
+However, the use of derivatives is of such a nature that it is only expected to have a marginal impact on the fund's risk profile.
+The underlying assets to derivative instruments may consist of or be related to

-- such assets as referred to in Chapter 5, §1, second paragraph in the Swedish Investment Funds Act (2004:46),
+- such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),

 - · a financial index,

 - · interest rates,

-- exchange rates, or
+- · exchange rates, or

 - · foreign currencies.